 C Track (TK-8) This track is for families who would like more flexibility in their curriculum selection.
 Students work at home five days per week with the option of enrolling in C’lectives classes.
 Students are accountable to a credentialed teacher or Educational Specialist (ES).
 Parents communicate weekly with their ES via email, phone, or in person.
 Scheduled parent/teacher conferences are required after the completion of each unit to assess student work and learning.

 C’lectives are supplemental on-campus classes for students enrolled in C Track; TK – 8th grade.
 C’lectives provide C Track students with classroom interaction and friendship-building opportunities.
 Credentialed teachers work with 25 students or less to develop critical thinking skills in core classes, such as history, science, math, writing, and reading.
 Elective classes such as Art, PE, Music, Spanish, Cooking, Computers, and STEAM are also offered.
 Students may enroll in classes that meet Monday and Friday at the Coastal Academy campus.
 C’lective classes are a year-long commitment with sign-ups in late spring through summer for the following school year.

 M Track (7-8) is a middle school program for 7th and 8th-grade students.
-Students attend classes three days per week on Tuesdays, Wednesdays, and Thursdays to better prepare academically and socially for high school.
-Students receive 3 full days per week of teaching math, language arts, science, history, music, art, and technology from credentialed teachers.
-Mondays and Fridays are non-workshop days where students follow the school curriculum and work from home alongside a supervising adult.
+Students attend workshop classes three days per week on Tuesdays, Wednesdays, and Thursdays to better prepare academically and socially for high school.
+Students receive 3 full days per week of teaching math, language arts, science, history, music, art, and STEAM from credentialed teachers.
+Mondays and Fridays are non-workshop class days where students follow the school curriculum and work from home alongside a supervising adult.

 Associated Student Body (ASB)